jcampbell05/NiceSupportMapFragment/README.md

 We also have support for allowing user's to vertical and horizontal pan a map when it is placed inside of a view that also uses these gestures i.e Scroll Views, where normally if you tried to pan the map the scroll view would move.
 This behaviour is enabled by default but to turn it off just set preventParentScrolling to false.

        mapFragment.setPreventParentScrolling(false);

+If you want to completly stop the black flicker on older devices then we have support for the ZOrderonTop fix, warning though this will cause the view to overlap all view including your app chrome (i.e the actionbar).
+This behaviour is disabled by default but to opt in simple set useZOnTopFix to true.

+       mapFragment.useZOnTopFix(true);

 License
 -------